72% of students finish within

 Current and Emerging Technologies explores organizational leadership trends, practices, processes, and technology in contemporary technology-intensive organizations.
 IT executives need to stay informed of technological trends to determine their relevance and implementation within an organization.
 This course requires students to read and evaluate academic literature pertaining to emerging IT topics.
 This course has no prerequisites.

 Power, Influence, and Leadership focuses on the development of the critical leadership and soft skills necessary for success in information technology leadership and management.
-The course focuses specifically on skills such as cultivating effective leadership communication, building personal influence, enhancing emotional intelligence (soft skills), generating ideas and encouraging idea generation in others, resolving conflicts, and positioning oneself as an influential change agent within different organizational cultures.
+The course focuses specifically on skills such as cultivating effective leadership communication, building personal influence, enhancing emotional intelligence (soft skills), generating ideas and encouraging idea generation in others, conflict resolution, and positioning oneself as an influential change agent within different organizational cultures.
 There are no prerequisites for this course.

 MSITM Capstone course challenges students to demonstrate mastery of all the MSITM program outcomes.
 The capstone challenges students to integrate skills and knowledge from all program domains into one project.